High School Graduate Resume Templates: Complete Guide + Free Examples

 For a functional resume, your skills section is the heart of your document.
 It’s after the summary statement and is divided into subsections.
 Scan through the job posting and make a note of the main keywords that pertain to the job description.
 If possible, use these keywords as subheads and detail how you can fulfill the requirements.

 Try to include as many of these job-specific keywords throughout your resume as possible.
-For a student resume, consider some of the top words employers look for.
+For a student resume, consider some of the top skills employers look for:

 Because your work experience section isn’t highlighted on a functional resume, it’s OK if it’s succinct.

 Fellowship, Hills College Science Department

 Hills College, Hillsboro, TX